Sports Coach Logo Sports Coach Training Principles Fitness Components

 Additional causes may include a sudden change in training patterns, running hills, running on hard surfaces, or increasing the athlete's mileage.

-As stated by Prentice Prentice (2006, page 544)[4], the most common type of metatarsal stress fracture involves an injury to the shaft of the second metatarsal.
+As stated by Prentice Prentice (2006, page 544)[4], the most common type of metatarsal stress fracture involves an injury to the second metatarsal shaft.
 This particular injury is the March Fracture (such as soldiers marching).
 Another commonly seen stress fracture affects the fifth metatarsal at the intersection of the Peroneus Brevis Tendon.
-Athletes that suffer from conditions such as flat foot, structural foot Vargas, Hallux Valgus, or a short first metatarsal may be at an increased risk for this type of injury or fracture.
+Athletes who suffer from conditions such as flat foot, structural foot Vargas, Hallux Valgus, or a short first metatarsal may be at an increased risk for this type of injury or fracture.
 The athlete typically complains of tenderness along the bone in the mid-foot.

 Blisters

 BlistersBlisters are common among runners.
 Blisters are formed by shearing forces or repetitive friction on the skin.
 Soft skin accompanied by shearing stress to the skin may produce a blister.
-Fluid accumulates below or within the outer skin layer known as the epidermis when this happens.
+When this happens, fluid accumulates below or within the outer skin layer, known as the epidermis.
 The fluid may be transparent or bloody, hence the name blood blister.
 (Prentice 2005, page 331)[3]

-A superficial blister contains clear fluid compared to a blood blister in which the deep tissue is disrupted, causing the rupture of blood vessels.
-Blisters may cause runners a significant amount of pain if not treated properly.
+A superficial blister contains clear fluid, compared to a blood blister, in which the deep tissue is disrupted, causing the rupture of blood vessels.
+Blisters may cause runners significant pain if not treated properly.

-The individual may also apply ice to the hot spots; these methods have proven to be effective in preventing and treating blisters.
+The individual may also apply ice to the hot spots; these methods have proven effective in preventing and treating blisters.
 As a blister forms, the athlete may complain of feeling a hot spot or a sharp burning sensation in the area.
 The pain accompanied by a blister is due to the accumulation of fluid and pressure it exerts on the nerve endings near the skin.
-The application of ice may reduce the accumulation of fluid, reduce the size of the hot spot, and relieve pain.
+The application of ice may reduce fluid accumulation, reduce the hot spot's size, and relieve pain.
 (Prentice 2006, page 953)[4]

 Metatarsalgia